Dead4ever07/RC/proj2/Joana_Louro_Luis_Santos_Lab2_Report.md

 This design improves readability, maintainability, and protocol correctness.

+– Report of a successful download, including print-screen of Wireshark logs showing the FTP packets -> Important ter a priint disto!!!!!

+# Part 2 - Configuration and Study of a Network
+## Experience 1 - Configure an IP Network

 ### What are the ARP packets and what are they used for?
 ARP (Address Resolution Protocol) packets are used to map a known IP address to an unknown MAC address inside a LAN.
 In this experience, when we did a ping to tuxY4, after deleting the arp tables entries in the computer we were using tuxY3.